CMU-CREATE-Lab/tile-generation/README.md

 #### Running Tileserver GL

 Now that all the pieces are in place, you should be able to run tileserver-gl and explore the map data with each of the various styles.
-Open a terminal window and `cd` to the root directory of this project and run either of these commands, depending on which data set you want to view:
+Open a terminal window and `cd` to the `tileserver-gl` directory of this project and run one of these commands, depending on which data set you want to view:

     docker run --rm -it -v $(pwd):/createlab -p 8080:80 klokantech/tileserver-gl --config /createlab/tileserver-gl-config-planet.json